harness/developer-hub/release-notes/chaos-engineering.md

 - Fixed an issue where the **Edit ChaosHub** action was not working with non-account type connectors.
 (CHAOS-5820)

-- Fixed an issue where the **Linux restart** chaos fault was unable to parse string values.
+- Fixed an issue where the **Linux restart** chaos fault could not parse string values.
 (CHAOS-5616)

 ## May 2024